OwllaX/PyMail/README.md

 ```
 ../PyMail/src/Testing.py
 ```
-But first, you need to configure someones parameters
+But first, you need to configure some parameters
 ```
 HOST_ADDRESS = 'SMTP.EXAMPLE.COM' # Set the smtp address
 PORT_SMTP = 0 # Set the port number